 Revenues.
-Revenues for the three months ended February 28, 2005 were \$3,268,359 as compared to \$2,577,810 for the same period in 2004, representing a 27% increase.
-The increase is primarily attributable to the effects of successfully implemented price increases during 2003 and 2004 for newly enrolling clients, as well as the overall increase in customer base over the prior year, which led to a significant increase in storage revenues.
+Revenues for the three months ended May 31, 2005 were \$3,574,369 as compared to \$3,196,218 for the same period in 2004, representing a 12% increase.
+The increase is primarily attributable to the effects of successfully implemented price increases during 2004 for newly enrolling clients, as well as the overall increase in customer base over the prior year, which led to a significant increase in storage revenues.
+These increases were partially offset by an increase in sales discounts.
 During 2004, the Company implemented a price increase affecting its enrollment, processing and testing fees ('Initial Fee').
-These price increases began to have a positive impact on revenues and gross profits in the third quarter 2003 and has continued through the first quarter of 2005.
+These price increases began to have a positive impact on revenues and gross profits in the third quarter 2003 and the impact has continued through the second quarter of 2005.

 Cost of Sales.
-Cost of sales for the three months ended February 28, 2005 was \$850,131 as compared to \$625,152 for the same period in 2004, representing a 36% increase.
-Cost of sales were 26% of revenues for the three months ended February 28, 2005 compared with 24% for the three months ended February 29, 2004.
-Cost of sales as a percentage of revenue increased slightly due to an increase in cord blood collection reimbursements and various sales promotions.
-Cost of sales includes wages and supplies associated with new process enhancements to the existing production procedures and quality systems in the processing of cord blood specimens at the Company's facility in Oldsmar, Florida and the costs associated with storage of specimens at the Safti-Cell facility (a related party as of February 29, 2004) in Arizona.
-In 2005, the Company expects to implement a new processing methodology in accordance with emerging requirements of the American Association of Blood Banks (AABB).
-The new process will utilize closed-system bags rather than vial storage.
-In view of this anticipated transition to a new processing methodology, as well as, the enhanced level of security designed in the Company's new facility, the Company expects that sometime in 2005, it will discontinue offering the dual storage service to new customers.
+Cost of sales for the three months ended May 31, 2005 was \$1,107,898 as compared to \$742,357 for the same period in 2004, representing a 49% increase.
+Cost of sales were 31% of revenues for the three months ended May 31, 2005 compared with 23% for the three months ended May 31, 2004.
+Cost of sales as a percentage of revenue increased due to an increase in sales promotions, laboratory supplies, cord blood collection reimbursements, and salaries and wages.
+Cost of sales includes wages and supplies associated with new process enhancements to the existing production procedures and quality systems in the processing of cord blood specimens at the Company's facility in Oldsmar, Florida and the costs associated with storage of specimens at the Safti-Cell facility in Arizona.
+During the second quarter of fiscal 2005, the Company implemented a new processing methodology in accordance with emerging requirements of the American Association of Blood Banks (AABB).
+The new process utilizes closed-system bags rather than vial storage.
+Due to this transition to a new processing methodology, as well as, the enhanced level of security designed in the Company's new facility, the Company discontinued offering the dual storage service to new customers during the second quarter of fiscal 2005.
+The increase in the cost of laboratory supplies is a direct result of the transition to the new processing methodology.

 Marketing, General and Administrative Expenses.
-Marketing, general and administrative expenses during the three months ended February 28, 2005 were \$2,030,703 as compared to \$1,541,837 for the three months ended February 29, 2004 representing a 32% increase.
-The increase was largely attributable to an increase in salaries and wages, consulting fees related to the deployment of a new customer database and a new network infrastructure, and the implementation of the Company's plans to expand its sales and marketing initiatives including increased consumer advertising.
-Marketing, general and administrative expenses were 62% of revenues for the three months ended February 28, 2005 compared to 60% for the three months ended February 29, 2004.
-Marketing, general and administrative expenses increased slightly as a percentage of revenue due to the aforementioned increases, which were largely offset by the increase in revenue.
-Professional fees decreased approximately \$188,000 for the three months ended February 28, 2005 compared to the same period in fiscal 2004.
-The decrease is due to a reduction in the Company's legal proceedings.
-The Company cannot provide assurance that legal fees will not increase in the foreseeable future.
-The Company expects an increase in professional fees during the remainder of fiscal 2005 due to costs associated with Sarbanes-Oxley Section 404 compliance.
+Marketing, general and administrative expenses during the three months ended May 31, 2005 were \$2,621,617 as compared to \$1,596,263 for the three months ended May 31, 2004 representing a 64% increase.
+The increase was largely attributable to the implementation of the Company's plans to expand its sales and marketing initiatives, which resulted in a significant increase in consumer advertising.
+Consulting fees related to the deployment of a new customer database and Sarbanes-Oxley compliance also contributed to the increase.
+Marketing, general and administrative expenses were 73% of revenues for the three months ended May 31, 2005 compared to 50% for the three months ended May 31, 2004.
+Marketing, general and administrative expenses increased as a percentage of revenue due to the aforementioned increases, which were partially offset by the increase in revenue.

 Research, Development and Related Engineering Expenses.
-Research, development and related engineering expenses for the three months ended February 28, 2005 were \$13,864 as compared to \$37,630 for the three months ended February 29, 2004, a decrease of 63%.
+Research, development and related engineering expenses for the three months ended May 31, 2005 were \$2,204 as compared to \$14,078 for the three months ended May 31, 2004, a decrease of 84%.